gelrii/rsync.sh/README.md

 - Allow the user to select whether multiple output files are wanted
 - Allow the user to use tab completion when entering file names
+- save the user from destroying file system